markustenghamn/markustenghamn.github.io/_posts/2013-06-24-whmcs-licensing-addon-c-sample-code.markdown

    - /whmcs-licensing-addon-c-sample-code
 date:   2013-06-24 02:36:04 +0100
 categories: best domain registrar
 description: Here is some sample code I wrote recently due to many requests after previously writing many articles about the WHMCS Licensing Addon.
-This code will call your WHMCS installation and reutrn a dicti
+This code wi...
 ---

 Here is some sample code I wrote recently due to many requests after previously writing many articles about the WHMCS Licensing Addon.
 This code will call your WHMCS installation and reutrn a dictionary with the key/value pairs as the php check license function does.
 This code is not made to work with a local key.
 See comments in the code for more details.